City Lit basketry course: advanced

 - Make work to specific briefs.

-- Developed your awareness of ethnographic, historical and contemporary aspects of basketmaking.
+- Have developed your awareness of ethnographic, historical and contemporary aspects of basketmaking.

 - Record, document and assess your work.